How to Start a 501(c)(4) Nonprofit: The Beginner’s Handbook

 What Is a 501(c)(4)?

-Internal Revenue Code section 501(c)(4) provides for the exemption of social welfare organizations.
-These nonprofits tend to participate in lobbying activities, political activities, and campaign activities to influence legislation and endorse candidates.
+Internal Revenue Code section 501(c)(4) exempts social welfare organizations.
+These nonprofits tend to engage in lobbying, political, and campaign activities to influence legislation and endorse candidates.

 Employees can also form 501(c)(4) nonprofit groups to serve charitable, educational, or recreational purposes for employees of a specific business or members of a municipality.¹